White House Plumbers: Members

 The Plumbers came to include several Watergate figures including Frank Sturgis.
 Hunt was recommended by Charles Colson, and Liddy was recommended by Egil Krogh.
 Liddy coined his own sensitivity indicator for the group in the form of "ODESSA".
 ODESSA stood for "Organisation der ehemaligen SS-Angehörigen," Liddy termed the unit's mission as "directed to eliminate subversion of the secrets of the administration."
-He marked the Plumber's official papers with the monicker.
+He marked the Plumbers' official papers with the moniker.

 Central Intelligence Agency officer John Paisley worked with the Plumbers through the CIA's Office of Security, of which Nixon campaign security coordinator and Watergate burglar James McCord was once a member.
 On August 9, 1971, Young's memo indicates he met with Paisley and OS Director Howard Osborn, in which Paisley provided a list of objectives for the Special Investigations Unit.

 Operations

-The Plumbers' first task was the burglary of the office of Daniel Ellsberg's Los Angeles psychiatrist, Lewis J. Fielding, in an effort to uncover evidence to discredit Ellsberg, who had leaked the Pentagon Papers.
+The Plumbers' first task was the burglary of the Los Angeles office of psychiatrist Lewis J. Fielding, in an effort to uncover evidence to discredit Daniel Ellsberg (a client of the psychiatrist) who had leaked the Pentagon Papers.
 The operation was reportedly unsuccessful in finding Ellsberg's file and was thus reported to the White House.
 However, Fielding himself stated the file was in his office; he found it on the floor on the morning after the burglary and quite clearly, someone had gone through it.
 In a September 1971 conversation, John Ehrlichman advised Nixon, "We had one little operation; it's been aborted out in Los Angeles which, I think, is better that you don't know about."
 Eventually, the case against Ellsberg was dismissed due to government misconduct.

 Aside from the Fielding burglary, there are few other activities the Plumbers were known to have been engaged in.
 Hunt reportedly looked into the Ted Kennedy-Chappaquiddick incident; and Liddy reported the alleged involvement of the Kennedy administration in the assassination of South Vietnamese president Ngo Dinh Diem.

 After the California break-in, Liddy—who was general counsel, a member of the finance committee of the Committee to Re-elect the President (CRP) and promoted from aide to Krogh and Young—worked with Campaign political-intelligence operations.
 Ehrlichman, the Assistant to the President for Domestic Affairs and Special Investigations Unit, knew about Liddy's goal to perform an intelligence-gathering operation for the CRP.
 Liddy involved Hunt in the operations which would later include the Watergate burglary.